Aster family (Asteraceae)

 Range & Habitat: Rough White Lettuce exists in widely scattered populations throughout Illinois (see Distribution Map), where it is native.
 Populations of this species have declined and it has become rather uncommon, largely because of the destruction of prairie habitat throughout the state.
 Habitats include black soil prairies, sand prairies, savannas, rocky upland woodlands, limestone glades, and prairie remnants along railroads.
 At one time, Rough White Lettuce was considered a weed in pastures, but this is no longer the case.
 Today, this conservative species is typically found in high quality prairies.
 Because of the difficulty in propagating this species, it is not often used in prairie restorations.

-Photographic Location: The upper photograph was taken by Pat Chapel (Copyright © 2006) at the Prospect Cemetery Prairie in Ford County, while the lower photograph was taken by the webmaster at Loda Cemetery Prairie in Iroquois County.
+Photographic Location: The photograph of the flowerhead was taken by Pat Chapel (Copyright © 2006) at the Prospect Cemetery Prairie in Ford County, Illinois, while the photograph of the stem and leaves was taken by the webmaster at Loda Cemetery Prairie in Iroquois County of the same state.

 Comments: This is a true prairie plant that blooms during the fall.
 It is somewhat similar in appearance to Prenanthes racemosa (Glaucous White Lettuce), which prefers moist habitats.
 This latter species has a central stem that is glabrous and glaucous throughout, while the central stem of Rough White Lettuce has stiff short hairs.
 The color of the flowerheads is also somewhat different: the flowerheads of Glaucous White Lettuce often have a pale purple tint, while those of Rough White Lettuce are cream-colored or white.
 Other Prenanthes spp. in Illinois are normally found in woodlands, rather than prairies.
 In contrast to Rough White Lettuce, these woodland species have nodding flowerheads, widely spreading inflorescences, and leaves that are often deeply lobed.